sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 | my-route-table-for-public-subnet-bastion-host | `10.0.0.0/16` (default) | local |
 | my-route-table-for-public-subnet-bastion-host | `0.0.0.0/0` | my-igw |

-These routes ensure that there is a route for the *bastion host public subnet* to communicate with the resources within the *VPC*, while the rest of the elements outside of the *VPC* should communicate through the *IGW*.
+These routes ensure that there is a route for the *bastion host public subnet* to communicate with the resources within the *VPC*, while allowing the *bastion host* to communicate outside of the *VPC* through the *IGW*.

 + Create a *Network ACL* for this subnet that will define the traffic rules for this subnet: